University of the Philippines Manila: Campus

 The University of the Philippines Manila is situated in the bustling area of Ermita, Manila.
-Its 14 ha campus is the home to the Philippine General Hospital and the National Institutes of Health.
+Its 14 ha campus of which 10 ha is reserved for the Philippine General Hospital and the National Institutes of Health.
 It is the second largest university campus in the City of Manila after the 22 ha University of Santo Tomas.
 The campus is bounded by United Nations Avenue to the north, Taft Avenue to the east, María Orosa Avenue and Robinsons Place Manila to the west and by Pedro Gil Street to the south.
 The university is served by the United Nations and Pedro Gil Station of the LRT Line 1.

 UP Manila buildings vary in age from the American era buildings built in early 1900s to high rise facilities in 2020s.
 Most of UPM's buildings are designed in Neoclassical style, a theme which has been preserved in recent architectural additions.
 Many buildings in the campus were designed by American Architect William E. Parsons, in accordance with the Burnham Plan of Manila.
 The Calderon Hall of the College of Medicine and the Administration Building of the Philippine General Hospital were the first buildings constructed on the campus site.
 PGH became the template for many tropical hospitals in Asia and tropical America.
 This was followed by the construction of the University Hall (now Department of Justice) and Rizal Hall in the Padre Faura Street, both used by most UP colleges and executive offices before the World War II.
 In 2013, the National Historical Commission of the Philippines (NHCP) declared several sites within the campus as heritage zones and were listed in the National Registry of Historic Sites and Structures in the Philippines.

 The maintenance and planning for campus buildings are provided by the UP Manila Campus Planning, Development and Maintenance Office (CPDMO) It manages the creation of spaces that support and enhance teaching, research, and public service activities of UP Manila.
 It is also tasked to recover the lots and heritage buildings that belongs to the university which are now occupied by the National Bureau of Investigation, Court of Appeals, Department of Justice, and the Supreme Court of the Philippines.
 The Supreme Court has announced its plans to vacate its UP Campus site in Manila and move to the Bonifacio Capital District in Taguig with the Court of Appeals upon the completion of their new state-of-the-art building.
 The Department of Justice is also slated to move to New Clark City.
 CPDMO is located on the former UP College of Dentistry Annex Building, which was constructed in the 1960s.